The Jomolhari trek is Bhutan’s premier trekking route; 8/9 days, remote and high.

 The above prices are based on high season months and an overall min group size of 3.
 If the overall group size is less than 3, the price will be adjusted; ask for a quote.

 International flights are from London to Kathmandu and subsequently into Bhutan.
 Adjustments can be made for flights into Bhutan from other cities such as Delhi and Bangkok for example; ask for details.
+The inclusive flight prices are based on a reasonable lead in time in order to secure the flights.
+If any adjustments are required, you will be informed at the enquiry stage.

 Quick links to: Kit Lists, Travel Insurance, Travel Health, High Altitude Trekking